creditstxt/code-credit-license/text.mustache.md

 ## Right to Decline

-On written request from a contributor, you must remove their credit for works they do not want to be associated with.
-On written request from all contributors to this software, you must remove credit for this software.
+On written request from a contributor, you must remove their name from any credits you make available for works they do not want to be associated with going forward.
+On written request from all contributors to this software, you must do the same for the name of this software.

 {{#license}}
 ## Reliability